|My Child with a 504 Plan is Failing, School Won't Help:

 prizes" when students do not have a required discrepancy between

-ability and achievement - and that this is a big mistake!
+ability and achievement - and this is a big mistake!

-Learn About Rights & Responsibilities Under 504 & IDEA
+Learn About Your Child's Rights & Responsibilities Under 504 & IDEA

 confused, and frightened.
 Please read our article, Emergency,

-You need to learn what the IDEA and 504 statutes really say.
+You need to learn what these two laws - IDEA and 504 really say.
 If you

-don't do this, you will not really understand the differences between
+don't do this, you won't understand the differences between

-these two laws.
+these laws.
 You can get all the information you need from the Wrightslaw

 site.
 (See the resources listed at the end of this article.)

-in 2006) includes the Section 504 statute, regulations and commentary
+Special Education Law, 2nd Edition includes the IDEA and Section 504 statutes, regulations and commentary

 about IDEA and Section 504.